We recommend that everyone over the age of 12 uses a face mask in all facilities within social and health care services.

-Disability services social work promotes the ability of disabled persons to cope on their own and seeks to diminish restrictions and obstacles caused by the disability.
+Disability services social work promotes the ability of disabled persons to manage themselves and seeks to reduce restrictions and obstacles caused by the disability.

 The objective of the services is to enable disabled persons to live alone and independently in their own dwellings without a need of constant institutional care.
 Available services help to improve the functionality of the dwellings for their disabled residents.

-The requirement for the provision of personal assistance is that the disabled person can express what they want to do and for what activities they want assistance.
-The disabled person must also be able to control any assistance situation.
+The requirement for the provision of personal assistance is that the disabled person can express what they want to do and for what activities they would like assistance.
+They must also be able to control any assistance situation.

-Home care services support customers living at home with such daily activities that they cannot cope with on their own.
-Home care provides such care and services that enable customers to live in their homes safely even when their functional capacity weakens.
+Home care services support customers living at home with such daily activities that they cannot manage on their own.
+Home care provides care and services that enable customers to live in their homes safely even when their functional capacity weakens.